Synthetic likelihood in misspecified models: Synthetic likelihood and model misspecification

+The variance of the summaries also has a closed-form, and can be derived using the results of \cite{de1981investigation} on the variance and covariance of sample autocorrelations in autoregressive integrated moving average models.
 Partitioning $\Sigma_n(\theta)$ as the leading terms in the components of $\Sigma_n(\theta)$ are as follows:\footnote{The precise formulas are too long to state analytically.
-The interested reader is referred to the supplementary material where it is given in full detail.} From this representation, it is clear that each term has a dominant $O(n^{-1})$ term, and that $n\Sigma_n(\theta)$ is positive-definite for all $\theta\in(-1,1)$ when $n\ge2$ (neglecting the $O(n^{-2})$ term).
+The interested reader is referred to the supplementary material where it is given in full detail.} From this representation, it is clear that each term has a dominant $O(n^{-1})$ term, and that $n\Sigma_n(\theta)$ is positive-definite for all $\theta\in[-1,1]$.

-Recall that the actual DGP for $y_{1:n}$ evolves according to the stochastic volatility (SV) model in equation \eqref{trueDGP}.
+Recall that the actual data generating process (DGP) for $y_{1:n}$ evolves according to the stochastic volatility (SV) model in equation \eqref{trueDGP}.
 Under this DGP the summaries $S_n(\y)$ converge in probability towards Therefore, if for given values of $\omega,\sigma_v$ and $\rho$ there does not exist a value of $\theta$ such that we cannot match the first summary, and the assumed model is misspecified.
-Asymptotically, the unique minimum of $\|b(\theta)-b_0\|$ is achieved at $\theta=0$, and it is this value onto which we would hope the BSL posterior would concentrate.
-However, as we have already seen from Figure \ref{fig:ma2_theta}, for certain values of $\omega,\sigma_v,\rho$ this is not the case, with the BSL posterior concentrating near $\theta\approx\pm1$.
+When $0<b_{\bullet,0}\le1$, the unique minimum of $\|b(\theta)-b_{\bullet}\|$ is achieved at $\theta=0$, and it is this value onto which we would hope the BSL posterior would concentrate asymptotically.
+However, as we have already seen from Figure \ref{fig:ma2_theta}, for certain values of $\omega,\sigma_v,\rho$, {and depending on the sample size, the posterior can be bi-modal.}